-In the first encounter you have with your students, be it online or on-campus, it is important to welcome students, to introduce yourself, your module and your expectations of the students.
-In order to engage students from the outset, it is important that you appear enthusiastic and interested in the module and in the students and their learning experience, that you are organised and that you are in control of the learning environment and the technology.
-Even if all your teaching will be on-campus, it is important to continue to use the virtual learning environment (VLE) to supplement your teaching.
-Further, how your module site is structured, laid out and organised for your students on the VLE from the beginning is also very important.
+In the first encounter you have with your students it is important to welcome students, to introduce yourself, your module and your expectations of the students.
+To engage students from the outset, it is important that you appear enthusiastic and interested in the module and in the students and their learning experience, that you are organised and that you are in control of the learning environment and the technology.
+While classes take place on-campus, it is important to use Brightspace, UL's new virtual learning environment (VLE) to supplement your teaching.
+Further, how your module site is structured, laid out and organised for your students on Brightspace from the beginning is also very important.
+As students access your module site, how it is displayed is the representation of it in terms of how you see it, and how you would like them to see it.
 These first impressions can be nearly impossible to reverse or undo, making these first encounters extremely important.